 ──You will be stepping into the professional world immediately after graduating from high school.
 How do you feel about that now?

-For me, I have always wanted to succeed professionally right after graduating from high school.
+I have always had the desire to succeed professionally immediately after graduating from high school.
 Now that I have been promoted to the top team, I have been given the chance to take on the challenge I wished for, so I just want to give it my all.

 ──You have already participated in top-level practice matches; what kind of impact has that had on you?

-I have been truly happy to play alongside players like Diego TABA, whom I have watched since I was little.
-The intensity and speed are completely different from the U-18 level, so I experience a kind of fatigue I hadn’t really felt before, but through that, I feel that my level is improving.
+I was really happy to be able to play alongside players like Diego, whom I have watched since I was little.
+The intensity and speed are completely different from the U-18 level, so I get tired in ways I haven't experienced before, but in those aspects, I feel that my level is improving.

 ──In the J.League YBC Levain Cup, Divine OTANI, a junior from the U-18 team, scored a goal.
 How did you honestly feel about that?

-At that time, I was injured and could only watch the match, so above all, I just wanted to get on the field as soon as possible.
-Since he plays the same position as me, I felt some frustration, but even more than that, my desire to stand on that stage myself grew stronger.
+At that time, I was injured and could only watch the matches, so above all, I just wanted to get on the field as soon as possible.
+Since he plays the same position as me, I felt some frustration, but even more than that, my desire to stand on that stage quickly grew stronger.

 ──What aspects of the top team do you find helpful as a reference?